Mantra Yoga and Initiation

 The term ‘initiation’ is frequently used without qualification.
 It is used to describe various things, some of which are mutually contradictory.
 There is thus no common agreement on what initiation even means, so it is not then surprising that confusion exists around the subject.
 The etymology of the word simply means ‘to start something off’, and yet there is no consensus on even that, the broadest definition possible.
 In fact it is so broad a definition that it necessarily narrows and limits the meaning to an ordinary material action.
 A trumpet can be blown to announce the commencement of some game, act or play, none of which concerns us here.

 Initiation: Hermetic Order of the Star and Snake (Ordo Astri)Path of the Arrow or Rainbow: The Hermetic Order of the Star and Snake includes three major grades or initiatic degrees.
 The Student (not a grade) must show an intellectual understanding of the work, and be prepared to study recommended texts.
-If they are accepted for practical work, and are duly prepared, they take the Oath of an Apprentice.
-Initiation is confirmed with entry to the Iº Neophyte grade.
+If they are accepted for practical work, then once duly prepared the Apprentice takes the Oath of entry to the Iº Neophyte grade.

 A common error to be made concerning initiatic organisations is that initiation, or a rite of initiation, is no more than a means of induction into a particular group or body.
 That may be the case with some organisations, but those are not in any way initiatic, which is to say, their purpose is in no way to transmit a spiritual influence and consists only of social, political or other profane concerns.
 From this mistaken idea of induction into a social or other group comes forth even worse confusion, for example that initiation is no more than ‘psychological process’.